cakephp/authentication/readme.md

 Don't know what middleware is?
 [Check the CakePHP documentation](http://book.cakephp.org/3.0/en/controllers/middleware.html) and additionally [read this.](https://philsturgeon.uk/php/2016/05/31/why-care-about-php-middleware/)

-This plugin is for CakePHP 3.5+.
+This branch is for CakePHP 3.x.
 Please make sure your application has been adjusted to leverage middleware as described in the [docs](http://book.cakephp.org/3.0/en/controllers/middleware.html#adding-the-new-http-stack-to-an-existing-application).

 ## Authentication, not Authorization